-Lawndale Christian Health Center (LCHC) is a faith-based community medical clinic on the west side of Chicago serving the North and South Lawndale and surrounding communities.
-The health center is a Federally Qualified Health Center (FQHC) providing primary care medical services to a primarily African-American and Hispanic population.
-LCHC serves over 55,000 patients, providing comprehensive pediatric and adult medicine, health support services including case management; and behavioral health services.
+Lawndale Christian Health Center (LCHC) is a faith-based community health center on the west side of Chicago serving the North and South Lawndale and surrounding communities.
+The health center is a Federally Qualified Health Center (FQHC) providing primary care medical services to a primarily African-American and Latino population.
+LCHC serves over 63,000 patients, providing comprehensive pediatric and adult medicine; health support services including case management; and behavioral health services.
 The mission of LCHC is to show and share the love of Jesus by promoting wellness and providing access to quality, affordable healthcare services.
 As a patient centered medical home, Lawndale patients are invited to participate in their care directly at LCHC.

 The clinic was founded in 1984 through the efforts of local residents and members of the Lawndale Community Church who sought to address the stark health disparities in these medically underserved neighborhoods.
-The main clinic campus is located on Odgen Avenue, a main city thoroughfare, with the founding church Lawndale Community Church right across the street.
+The main clinic campus is located on Ogden Avenue, a main city thoroughfare, with the founding church right across the street.
 Originally a Cadillac dealership in the 1970’s, the main clinic has undergone major renovation over the years and currently houses over 30 exam rooms, laboratory, radiology, and ENT services.
-LCHC has expanded to six clinics across North and South Lawndale, in the Garfield, Little Village, Archer Heights, and Homan Square neighborhoods.
-The main clinic is accessible via the CTA blue and pink lines.
+LCHC has expanded to six clinics across North and South Lawndale, in the Garfield Park, Little Village, Archer Heights, and Homan Square neighborhoods.
+The main clinic is accessible via the CTA (train and bus).

-Spread across all clinic locations, the Behavioral Health Department serves patients of all ages by seeking to address the following behavioral health needs in primary care: mental health concerns (depression, anxiety, post-partum adjustment, relational issues, medication-assisted treatment for opioid use disorder); coping with chronic illness; managing life stressors (e.g. poverty, immigration status, community violence); behavioral change (e.g. weight loss, smoking cessation, medication compliance), and lifestyle change (e.g. physical activity, parenting skills).
-Consistent with the Behavioral Health Consultation model, Behavioral Health Providers are integrated into the medical care team and conduct same-day consults with patients referred by their providers.
+Spread across all clinic locations, the Behavioral Health Department serves patients of all ages by seeking to address behavioral health needs in primary care, including: mental health concerns (e.g. depression, anxiety, post-partum adjustment, relational issues, medication-assisted treatment for opioid use disorder); coping with chronic illness; managing life stressors (e.g. poverty, immigration status, community violence, trauma); behavioral change (e.g. weight loss, smoking cessation, medication compliance), and lifestyle change (e.g. physical activity, parenting skills).
+Consistent with the Primary Care Behavioral Health Consultation model, Behavioral Health Providers are integrated into multidisciplinary health care teams and conduct same-day consults with patients referred by their providers.
 Initial visits last 30 minutes and follow-up visits last 15-20 minutes.
 Behavioral Health groups are also available to patients, including stress management groups for adults, coping skills groups for children and adolescents, behavior management groups for young children and their parents, and MAT groups for opioid use.
 The department has also launched BH Therapy services to meet the need for therapy referrals for LCHC patients.
-The Behavioral Health Department consists of licensed clinical psychologists, licensed clinical professional counselors, and trainees at the doctoral level (practicum students, doctoral interns, postdoctoral residents, master’s level residents), and invites licensed staff and trainees of all levels to participate in the mission of LCHC.
+The Behavioral Health Department consists of licensed clinical psychologists, licensed clinical professional counselors, and trainees at the masters- and doctoral level (practicum students, doctoral interns, postdoctoral residents, master’s level residents), and invites licensed staff and trainees of all levels to participate in the mission of LCHC.